enkidevs/curriculum/sql/dql/basic-selects/select-where.md

 ---
 ## Content

 As with returning all columns, you will generally want to restrict the number of records (rows) returned to comply with a constraint.
-This is done using the `WHERE` keyword and the query would generally look like:
+This is done using the `WHERE` keyword and the query would generally look like this:
 ```sql
 SELECT column_1, column_2,...
 FROM table_name